 Or say something amazing just happened to you.
 Maybe you got a promotion and you’ve shared the good news with everyone.

-Instead of being happy for you, this person says in a blank, monotone voice that they just got fired.
+Instead of being happy for you, they talk about how they just got fired.

 It doesn’t matter what it is, this person cannot say anything positive.